ChristinaGislason/Lab13-AsyncInn/README.md

 A page where they can link the Amenities to the rooms that currently exist A page where they can add existing rooms to hotels Following the design, Create a controller for each of the pages listed above.
-* Add some html and styling
+* Add some html and styling.
+* Add data annotations to existing models to validate basic user input fields as appropriate.
+* Seed your Hotel, Room type, and Amenities databases

 ## Solution